jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/walkdown-basement-entrance-water-sensor.md

 for example, an [ESP8266 device has four different modes to “sleep” or save the battery][01]:

 * **No Sleep -** This is the most inefficient way to use this device.
 It is always on.
-* **Modem Sleep -** This mode is enabled only when the ESP8266 is connected to Wi-Fi.
+* **Modem Sleep -** This mode is enabled only when the ESP8266 is connected to WiFi.
 In this mode, the ESP8266 turns off the WiFi module between two DTIM Beacon interval.
-The ESP8266 turns on again the Wi-Fi module before the next Beacon.
+The ESP8266 turns on again the WiFi module before the next Beacon.
 Sleep mode is used when it is necessary to keep the CPU on.
 * **Light Sleep -** This is mode is very similar to the Modem-sleep mode but in this mode, ESP8266 suspends the CPU and turns off the clock.